DistinguishedSnek/ValentineGift/README.md

  A gift for my gf for valentine, my first ever game

 TODO:
-	Fix bug with double death (when touching enemy, and then again when landing) X Fix bug with overlapping lillypads, where one dissapearing kills you Tadpole functionality
+	Fix bug with overlapping lillypads, where one dissapearing kills you X Tadpole functionality (Half done, snacks)
 	Replace enemies